rjacksonxyz/crafting-interpreters-rs/README.md

-# Writing An Interpreter In Go
+# Crafting Interpreters (In Rust)
-Code repo for working through `Writing an Interpreter in Go` by Thorsten Ball
+Code repo for working through `Crafting Interpreters` by Robert Nystrom.